-To pass the class, you must complete all assignments (except quizzes).
-Detailed instructions will be given in advance of each assignment.
+To pass the class, you must complete all assignments.
+Detailed instructions will be given for each assignment.
 Late work will be penalised 3 points a day, unless there is a documented excuse such as illness, a court date, or serious family problems.
+Quality of writing will be a factor in grading.

-Assignments handed in outside class must be placed in the box on the 12th floor of Social Sciences.
+Assignments handed in outside class must be placed in the box on the 12th floor of Social Sciences before 4:00 p.m.
 Do not e-mail assignments.
 Plagiarism will not be tolerated.
-Any instance thereof - downloading papers from the Internet, copying or paraphrasing material from a book, web-site, or a fellow student - will be reported to the Faculty of Humanities and I will assign an F for the course or the assignment.
+Any instance thereof - downloading papers from the Internet, copying or paraphrasing material from a book, web-site, or a fellow student - will be reported and I will assign an F for the course or the assignment.